Us and Them (song): Composition

-Richard Wright introduces the song with harmonies on his Hammond organ, and put a piano chordal backing and short piano solo afterwards on the arrangement.
+Richard Wright introduces the song with harmonies on Hammond organ and put a piano chordal backing and short piano solo afterwards on the arrangement.
 The tune was originally written on the piano by Wright for the film Zabriskie Point in 1969 and was titled "The Violent Sequence".
-In its original demo form it was instrumental, featuring only piano and bass.
+In its original demo form the song was instrumental, featuring only piano and bass.
 Director Michelangelo Antonioni rejected it on the grounds that it was too unlike material such as "Careful with That Axe, Eugene", which was the style of music he wanted to use.
-As Roger Waters recalls it in impersonation, Antonioni's response was: "It's beautiful, but is a too sad, you know?
+As Roger Waters recalls it in impersonation, Antonioni's response was: "It's beautiful but is a too sad, you know?
 It makes me think of church".
 The song was then shelved until the making of The Dark Side of the Moon.

 The lyrics of the song were written by Waters.
 They describe the senseless nature of war and the ignorance of modern-day humans who have been taken over by consumerism and materialism.
 In an interview, Waters shared the significance of each verse:

 The verses have a unique, jazz-influenced chord progression: Dsus2, D6add9 (or Esus2/D), D minor major 7, and G/D. The tonic of D, alternating with the dominant, A, is sustained on bass guitar as a pedal point throughout the verses.
-The D6 with an added 9th is not unlike an Esus2 with a D in the bass, but because the bass line also provides the fifth, it is more accurately described as a kind of D chord.
+The D6 with an added 9th is not unlike an Esus2 with a D in the bass but because the bass line also provides the fifth, it is more accurately described as a kind of D chord.
 The D minor chord with a major seventh is a rarity in 1970s rock music.
-There is also a secondary sequence, louder, with thick vocal harmonies, with a progression of B minor, A major, G major seventh suspended second, commonly written as "Gmaj7sus2" (enharmonic to the slash chord D/G), and C major.
-This progression is played twice between each verse, and is not unlike a chorus, except that the lyrics are different with each repeat.
+There is also a secondary sequence, louder with thick vocal harmonies, with a progression of B minor, A major, G major seventh suspended second, commonly written as "Gmaj7sus2" (enharmonic to the slash chord D/G), and C major.
+This progression is played twice between each verse and is not unlike a chorus, except that the lyrics are different with each repeat.

 In the middle, there is a break during which roadie Roger "The Hat" Manifold speaks.

-It was also re-released on the 2001 best of album, Echoes: The Best of Pink Floyd, where it is the seventh track of the second disc.
-The ending of the song was edited in this version, with the vocals from the last measure treated with heavy delay, and the music track muted entirely, to avoid the seamless transition to "Any Colour You Like" that occurs on The Dark Side of the Moon.
+It was re-released on the 2001 best of album, Echoes: The Best of Pink Floyd, where it's the seventh track of the second disc.
+The ending of the song was edited in this version with the vocals from the last bar treated with heavy delay and the music track muted entirely to avoid the seamless transition to "Any Colour You Like" that occurs on The Dark Side of the Moon.

 Spoken parts

-The following dialogue by the band's roadie, Roger "The Hat" Manifold, one of his two spoken segments on the album, is heard before the second saxophone solo (5:04):
+The following dialogue by the band's roadie, Roger "The Hat" Manifold, one of his two spoken segments on the album, is heard before the second saxophone solo (5:04), describing an altercation he had with a driver a few days prior: